SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Introduction

 \section{Introduction}

 Consider the problem of minimizing a sum of terms

 where $f_i$ is a convex twice differentiable loss over a given $i$-th data point.
-When the number of \emph{data points} $n$ and \emph{features} $d$ are large, first order methods such as SGD (stochastic gradient descent), SAG~\cite{SAG}, SVRG~\cite{Johnson2013} and ADAM~\cite{ADAM} in the non-convex setting are the methods of choice for solving~\eqref{eq:finite_sum} because of their low cost per iteration.
-The issue with first order methods is that they can require extensive parameter tuning and their convergence depends heavily on the condition number of the data.
+When the number of \emph{data points} $n$ and \emph{features} $d$ are large, first order methods such as SGD (Stochastic Gradient Descent), SAG~\citep{SAG}, SVRG~\citep{Johnson2013} and ADAM~\citep{ADAM} are the methods of choice for solving~\eqref{eq:finite_sum} because of their low cost per iteration.
+The issue with first order methods is that they can require extensive parameter tuning, and/or knowledge of the parameters of the problem.
 Consequently, to make a first order method work well requires careful tweaking and tuning from an expert, and a careful choice of the model itself.
-Indeed, neural networks have evolved in such a way that allows for SGD to converge, such as the introduction of batch norm~\cite{batchnorm} and the push for more over-parametrized networks which greatly speed-up the convergence of SGD~\cite{MaBB18,VaswaniBS19,SGDstruct}.
+Indeed, neural networks have evolved in such a way that allows for SGD to converge, such as the introduction of batch norm~\citep{batchnorm} and the push for more over-parametrized networks which greatly speed-up the convergence of SGD~\citep{MaBB18,VaswaniBS19,SGDstruct}.
 Thus the reliance on first order methods ultimately restricts the choice and development of alternative models.

 There is now a concerted effort to develop efficient stochastic second order methods that can exploit the sum of terms structured in~\eqref{eq:finite_sum}.
 The hope for second order methods for solving~\eqref{eq:finite_sum} is that they require less parameter tuning and converge for wider variety of models and datasets.
-In particular, here we set out to develop stochastic second order methods that achieve the following objective. \begin{objective}{} Develop a second order method for solving~\eqref{eq:finite_sum} that is \emph{incremental}, \emph{efficient} and that requires no \emph{knowledge from the problem}, neither \emph{parameter tuning}. \end{objective}
+In particular, here we set out to develop stochastic second order methods that achieve the following objective. \begin{objective}{} Develop a second order method for solving~\eqref{eq:finite_sum} that is \emph{incremental}, \emph{efficient}, scales well with the dimension $d$, and that requires no \emph{knowledge from the problem}, neither \emph{parameter tuning}. \end{objective}